maximgorbatyuk/maximgorbatyuk/README.md

 I'm Max, and I am a senior software engineer.
 If you need help with .NET, feel free to ask me.

-- I'm currently a Team lead at Petrel AI
+- I'm currently a lead software developer
 - I'm currently learning UI/UX design
 - I know .NET, Angular and write posts to my blog